 Does my choice of initial prostate cancer treatment preclude other treatments later on?

-Answers from Erik P. Castle, M.D.
+Answer From Erik P. Castle, M.D.

-For most initial prostate cancer treatments, the answer is no. For instance, if your initial treatment is surgery to remove the prostate (prostatectomy), radiation therapy and hormone therapy may be options for you later, if necessary.
+For most initial prostate cancer treatments, the answer is no. For instance, if your initial treatment is surgery to remove the prostate (prostatectomy), other treatments, such as radiation therapy and hormone therapy, may be options for you later, if necessary.

 See more Expert Answers

 - Prostate cancer.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
-Accessed May 21, 2015.
+Accessed June 21, 2018.

 - Wein AJ, et al., eds.
-Definitive therapy for localized prostate cancer: An overview.
+Management of biochemical recurrence after definitive therapy for prostate cancer.
 In: Campbell-Walsh Urology.
-10th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
-Accessed May 27, 2015.
+11th ed.
+Philadelphia, Pa.: Elsevier; 2016. https://www.clinicalkey.com.
+Accessed June 21, 2018.